Gökay Akbulut

-Gökay Akbulut (born 16 November 1982) is a German politician and social scientist.
+Gökay Akbulut (born 16 November 1982) is a Turkish-born German politician and social scientist.
 She is currently serving in the Bundestag (federal parliament) as a member of The Left Party from the German federal state of Baden-Württemberg.

 Early life, education and profession

-Akbulut was born in Pinarbaşi, Turkey, into a family of Alevi Kurdish background.
+Akbulut was born in Pinarbaşi, Turkey, into a family of Kurdish Alevi background.

 After graduating from high school in Hamburg, Akbulut studied political sciences, sociology and public law at the Ruprecht-Karls-Universität in Heidelberg from October 2003 until September 2008.
 She graduated with a Magister.

 She completed an internship at the United Nations offices in New York in 2007 as well as an internship with the members of parliament Alexander Ullrich and Heike Hänsel in Berlin.
 While still studying at the University, Akbulut worked as a waitress and in a call-center to finance her studies.
 Later she worked as an educator in the field of education with underprivileged youth and refugees.
 From 2012 - 2016 she was an independent lecturer at the Mannheimer Abendakademie und Volkshochschule GmbH in Mannheim.
 From 2016 -2017 she worked as a speaker for migration and education at the political foundation Rosa-Luxemburg-Stiftung in Baden-Württemberg, Stuttgart.